Who are Business and Leisure Travelers? How Does the Travel Industry View Business and Leisure Travelers?

 Who are Typical Business Travelers?

 Business travel, according to Wikipedia, is a ¨travel undertaken for work or business purposes.
-As opposed to other types of travel, such as for leisure purposes or regularly commuting between one’s home and workplace.¨
+Unlike other types of travel, such as for leisure purposes or regularly commuting between home and workplace.¨

 Some typical business travel activities include (also from Wikipedia):